OpenLMIS/openlmis-template-service/TESTING.md

 * What: Test basic operation of a service to persistent storage or a service to another service.
 When another service is required, a test-double should be used, not the actual service.
 * When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
 Will be run in CI on every change.
 * Where: Reside inside a service, separated from other types of tests/code.
-* Why:  Ensures that the basic pathways to a service's external run-time dependancies work.  e.g. that a db schema supports the ORM, or a non-responsive service call is gracefully handled.
+* Why:  Ensures that the basic pathways to a service's external run-time dependencies work. e.g. that a db schema supports the ORM, or a non-responsive service call is gracefully handled.

 For testing controllers, they are divided up into unit and integration tests.
 The controller unit tests will be testing the logic in the controller, while the integration tests will be mostly testing serialization/deserialization (and therefore do not need to test all code paths).
 In both cases, the underlying services and repositories are mocked.